Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Example 1: 401(k) Contributions

 The most common example of dollar cost averaging occurs with individual 401(k) contributions.
 A 401(k) is a tax-advantaged, employer-sponsored defined contribution plan that helps many of us save for retirement.
-In fact, a recent study by the Investment Company Institute estimates 401(k) plan assets total nearly $7 trillion and comprise 20 percent of total retirement assets.
+In fact, a March 2021 study by the Investment Company Institute estimates 401(k) plan assets total nearly $7 trillion and comprise 20 percent of total retirement assets.

 The 401(k) plan, which can be established by employers based in the U.S., entails recurring employee contributions via payroll deductions.
 For those on a biweekly pay schedule, this equates to 26 distinct contributions, while semi-monthly and monthly pay schedules are comprised of 24 and 12 contributions, respectively.